 Prizes and Awards

-Congratulations to PhD student Giuditta Perversi for the award of the William Darling Memorial Prize for her work in "enhancing the reputation of the University".
+Congratulations to Rachel Fisher for the award of the William Darling Memorial Prize for her work in enhancing the reputation of the University.

-This is in recognition of Giuditta's outstanding contributions to Public Engagement.
+Rachel, who has recently completed her PhD, was awarded this prize in recognition of her outstanding contributions to Public Engagement.